lowrycito/handbook/pages/study-manual-general-handbook-22-providing-for-temporal-needs.md

 Based on need, a stake president may appoint one bishop to handle all requests arising in the stake from people who are transient or homeless.
 In some areas there is a concentration of stakes with large numbers of people who are transient or homeless.
-In those situations, the Area Presidency may call a service missionary to handle their requests for assistance.
+In those situations, the Area Presidency may call an area welfare and self-reliance specialist to handle their requests for assistance.
 This person should have served as a bishop.

 22.5.1.4